 If you teach middle or high school, chances are you’ve had at least one student that you’ve been concerned about this year—the kind of kid that you pull aside after class to talk about what’s going on.

-As teachers, our own mental health has suffered since COVID-19 and the resulting stress and teacher shortages.
+As teachers, our own mental health has suffered since the pandemic and the resulting stress and teacher shortages.
 It’s no surprise that many of our students are struggling too.

 “Obviously, the pandemic has shone a spotlight on mental health,” says Erin McClintock, former EVERFI Vice President of Community Engagement, Impact, and Education.
 “Even before the pandemic, we had what many would consider a mental health crisis, and it has only been exacerbated.”